 Problems With Applying for Both Unemployment and Disability Benefits

-There are a couple of problems that can arise from you applying for both unemployment benefits and disability benefits.
+A couple of problems can arise from you applying for unemployment benefits and disability benefits.

 The first problem is your disability insurance provider may use your unemployment benefits claim against you.
-If you are receiving unemployment benefits, then you are essentially stating that you are ready, willing, and able to work.
+If you are receiving unemployment benefits, you are essentially stating that you are ready, willing, and able to work.
 If that is the case, you don’t need long term disability benefits.
 Likewise, your state unemployment agency may assume that you are dishonest about your ability to work because you have applied for long term disability benefits.
-This problem could jeopardize both your claims, as it would undermine your credibility.
+This problem could undermine your credibility and jeopardize both your claims.

 Exception for Partial Disability